 What is Programmatic Advertising: The Comprehensive Guide

-What is Programmatic Advertising
+The Definition: What is Programmatic Advertising?

 Programmatic allows buyers and sellers to agree upon the price per impression before it actually occurs.
 This distinguishable aspect of the technology is known as a guaranteed impression.
 Brands looking to reach a wider audience can bid for real-time impressions.